Our Antarctic Gateway

 The strength of our Antarctic Sector

-Our long history of providing logistical and technical support to enable exploration of Antarctica and our leadership in governance, science and research on the ice and in the Southern Ocean is our city's most unique, and highly regarded strength.
+We have a long history of providing logistical and technical support to enable exploration of Antarctica.
+We have shown leadership in governance, science and research on the ice and in the Southern Ocean.
+These are our city's most unique, and highly regarded strengths.

-Overtime, Hobart's waterfront has been defined by our role in Antarctic expeditions and dotted along it are memorial plaques, brass statues and even a replica of Mawson's Hut, Australia's first science and geographical base in Antarctica over a century ago.
+Hobart's waterfront has been defined by our role in Antarctic expeditions.
+You will find memorial plaques and brass statues dotted along the waterfront.
+There is even a replica of Mawson's Hut, Australia's first science and geographical base in Antarctica over a century ago.

-Our port (operated by TasPorts) has been home to several of Australia's Antarctic icebreakers, including Australia's state-of-the-art icebreaker the RSV Nuyina, the most advanced polar research ship in the world.
+Our port, operated by TasPorts, as been home to several of Australia's Antarctic icebreakers.
+This includes Australia's state-of-the-art icebreaker the RSV Nuyina, the most advanced polar research ship in the world.

 We regularly welcome other nations' icebreakers, with each visit to our port injecting up to $2 million into our local economy.